RealFormer: Transformer Likes Residual Attention: Introduction

-Specifically, our main contributions include: \begin{itemize} \item We present RealFormer, a novel and simple model based on original Transformer (with no more than a few lines of code changes and minimal hyper-parameter tuning). \item We demonstrate that RealFormer can be used as a drop-in replacement of Transformer in BERT, outperforming both Post-LN and Pre-LN Transformers across a wide spectrum of model sizes (from small to extra large) for Masked Language Modeling (\emph{i.e.}, pre-training). \item We also demonstrate that RealFormer can consistently improve accuracy of downstream tasks including GLUE~\citep{Wang-2018-glue}, SQuAD v1.1~\citep{Rajpurkar-2016-squad} and SQuAD v2.0~\citep{Rajpurkar-2018-squad2}.
-Furthermore, it even achieves competitive downstream results when pre-trained with only half the number of epochs of the strongest baseline. \item Finally, we demonstrate qualitatively that attention in RealFormer tends to be sparser and more correlated across layers compared to baselines, which we believe may have some regularization effects that could stabilize training and benefit fine-tuning. \end{itemize}
+Specifically, our main contributions include: \begin{itemize} \item We present RealFormer, a simple, generic, and cheap technique to improve Transformer-based networks.
+It adds no parameters or hyper-parameters, and usually takes no more than a few lines of code changes to implement. \item We show that RealFormer can be used as a drop-in replacement of Transformer in BERT, outperforming both Post-LN and Pre-LN Transformers across a wide spectrum of model sizes for pre-training.
+In terms of fine-tuning, it even achieves competitive downstream results when pre-trained with only half the number of epochs of the baselines. \item We further demonstrate the genericity of RealFormer by using it as a drop-in replacement of two recent state-of-the-art Transformer variation models: ADMIN~\citep{Liu-2020-admin} from the Neural Machine Translation (NMT) domain, and ETC~\citep{Ainslie-2020-etc} that extends Transformer to handle long and structured inputs.
+We show that RealFormer can improve these models significantly on various tasks and lead to new state-of-the-art results. \item Qualitatively, we observe that attention in RealFormer tends to be \emph{sparser} and more correlated across layers compared to baselines, which we believe may have some regularization effects that could stabilize training and benefit fine-tuning. \end{itemize}